Flows

 - Archive when done - When a flow is no longer relevant, archive it to keep your list clean

-- One-off evaluations are okay - You can run a single evaluation for quick feedback, but flows show their value after 3+ versions
+- One-off evaluations are okay - You can run a single evaluation for quick feedback, but flows show their value most clearly after multiple versions